 New Zealand: Member ticket price $22.50 (AUD), non-member ticket price $88 (AUD)

 Julie Mencher, MSW is a psychotherapist, trainer, and consultant and a pioneer in LGBT education and advocacy.
 She developed and held the position of Transgender Specialist at Smith, a women’s college, over fifteen years ago.
 As a nationally recognized speaker and consultant, she serves as a strategic advisor to organizations on gender diversity and sexuality.
 With a specialty in working with single-sex institutions, Ms Mencher has helped girls’ schools, women’s colleges, and single-sex camps navigate the changing gender landscape while also staying true to their mission.
 She has brought her research, training, and policy consultation to more than 100 girls’ schools in several countries.
 In 2017, she published “When the White Dress Doesn’t Fit: What Are Other Schools Doing about Transgender Students?,” a study of 33 girls’ schools in the U.S. and Canada.
 A member of the Smith College School for Social Work faculty for over twenty years, she was also a Visiting Scholar at the Stone Center at Wellesley College.
 She trains graduate students and professionals in social work, psychology, and psychiatry.
 She is the author of numerous articles and book chapters on LGBT issues, a frequent presenter at educational conferences, and a contributor to Huffington Post and Salon.
 Ms Mencher lives in Northampton MA, where her clinical practice includes a specialty in working with trans youth and their families.

-During her trip to Australia and New Zealand in March, Julie is also available to conduct private sessions for your school, please contact her directly if you are interested.
+During her trip to Australia and New Zealand in March, Julie is also available to conduct private sessions for your school, please email [email protected] if you are interested.